DigDes/vscode-cgpro/README.md

 *Many CommuniGate Pro components - such as PBX, WebMail, etc. are implemented as programs utilizing **CG/PL** - a JavaScript-like language.
 While the system comes with a large set of "standard" or "stock" applications, the CommuniGate Pro is also a robust platform to develop and deploy various Web-based, Telephony-based, E-mail and Groupware-based applications.*

-This language extension provide basic syntax colorizations for various types of CommuniGate Pro API, including:
+This language extension provide basic syntax colorizations and code completion for various types of CommuniGate Pro API, including:
 * [CG/PL]
 * [CLI/API]
 * [PBXApp]